Online Distribution Shift Detection via Recency Prediction: Experiments

 \textbf{Dataset. } We use the X-Plane 11 flight simulator and NASA's XPlaneConnect Python API to create 1000 simulated video sequences taken from a camera attached to the outside of the plane as it taxis down the runway at different times throughout the day (with different weather conditions, starting positions, etc.)~\cite{xplane-simulator}.
 Each taxiing sequence consists of approximately 30 images of size 200x360x3.
 We randomly sample one image from each sequence.
 Fig.~\ref{fig:xplane_images} in Appendix~\ref{ap:x-plane}~\cite{this-paper} shows three example images.

 \textbf{Experimental Setup. } We combine the morning and afternoon data points to form the training dataset.
 The evening data points are deployed in time order (i.e. the earliest evening images first) at test time.
 We train a basic neural network (with four convolutional layers followed by two linear layers) to predict which inputs are more recent, and run 100 trials of each experiment.
+(Refer to the Appendix for additional training details.)

 \textbf{Results. } Our method significantly outperforms both baselines.
 Our method issues an alert only 14.45 time steps into the evening data samples (on average over the 100 trials).
 With the CM method, the alert is issued after 161.18 time steps on average, and with the modified CM-FV method, the alert is issued after 37.44 time steps on average.
 Fig.~\ref{fig:xplane_time} shows an example plot of the growth of the martingale values for each method; an alert is issued after each martingale crosses the threshold of 100.
 The prompt alert from our method is particularly interesting because the early evening images (from just after 5:00pm) look visually very similar to those from earlier in the day.
 Notably, over 100 trials of the experiment, our method never fails to detect a distribution shift; i.e. we empirically observe no false negatives.
 The CM method fails to detect a distribution shift 34 times, and the CM-FV method fails to detect a distribution shift once.
 These numbers are summarized in Table~\ref{tab:xplane-day-night}.